 Early History of the Biltoune family

-Another 109 words (8 lines of text) covering the years 165 and 1650 are included under the topic Early Biltoune History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Biltoune research.
+Another 55 words (4 lines of text) covering the years 165 and 1650 are included under the topic Early Biltoune History in all our PDF Extended History products and printed products wherever possible.

 Biltoune Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Biltoune have been found, including Bilton, Biltoune, Bilston, Bilson, Bilsden and many more.